PaddlePaddle/models/PaddleSpeech/DeepASR/README.md

                    --mean_var global_mean_var \
                    --parallel
 ```
 where `train_feature.lst` and `train_label.lst` are the feature list file and the label list file of the training data.
 Similarly, `val_feature.lst` and `val_label.lst` correspond to the list file of the validation data.
-In the actual training process, important parameters such as modeling unit size and learning rate should be correctly specified.
+In the actual training process, important arguments such as LSTMP's hidden unit size and learning rate should be correctly specified.
 For instructions on these parameters, please run:

 ```shell
 python train.py --help